 3) Make Sure to Take Vitamin D at the Necessary Daily Dose

-One of the conditions you need to be cautious abut during the winter time is the decreased daily dose of vitamin D as a result of decreased outdoor time.
-As you know taking the necessary daily dose of Vitamin D regularly is crucial for our teeth and bone health and the sunlight helps our body to produce vitamin D. Therefore, during the cold winter times when you don’t get sunlight exposure, you may need to add meals that are rich of vitamin D to your diet like fortified cereals and fatty fish.
+One of the conditions you need to be cautious about during the wintertime is the decreased daily dose of vitamin D as a result of decreased outdoor time.
+As you know taking the necessary daily dose of Vitamin D regularly is crucial for our teeth and bone health, and the sunlight helps our body to produce vitamin D. Therefore, during the cold winter times when you don’t get sunlight exposure, you may need to add meals that are rich of vitamin D to your diets like fortified cereals and fatty fish.

 4) Take Action to Prevent Dry Mouth

 When you get cold and your nose is stuffed, you tend to breathe through your mouth.
-This Excessive mouth breathing results in a dry mouth which increases the risk of dental decays and mouth infections.
+Excessive mouth breathing results in dry mouth, which increases the risk of dental decays and mouth infections.

 5) Do Not Over-Brush Your Teeth

 This easy to implement suggestion helps reduce your sensitive teeth problem.
-Over brushing your tooth will result in losing tooth enamel which actually protects your teeth’s surface.
+Over-brushing your tooth will result in losing tooth enamel which protects your teeth’s surface.
 Therefore, this unnecessary habit of over brushing can easily cause many serious teeth problems.
-To prevent this problem use a non-abrasive toothpaste and soft brush.
+To prevent this problem, use a non-abrasive toothpaste and soft brush.